ranjeethks/Autonomous-driving/README.md

 Please see output videos here: [Car navigating in an easy terrain](https://youtu.be/1Kj7_sPdU3A) and [car navigating is a tough terrain](https://youtu.be/qSiufyAGMg8)

-A detailed report is provided in "Writeup_report.pdf"
+A detailed report on how the car was trained and what architecture was implemented is provided in [writeup report](https://github.com/ranjeethks/Autonomous-driving/blob/master/Writeup_report.pdf)